Healzy1/segunda_chamada/README.md

 ## 📄 Licença

-MIT License - use como quiser!
+MIT License - use livremente!

 ---